arsari/AnalyticsWeb/README.md

+# AnalyticsWeb

-# Web Analytic Implementation Playground
+## Web Analytic Implementation Playground

 Playground of analytic implementation for a web data stream that allows to explore the implementation of: